Integrative Molecular and Biomedical Sciences Ph.D. Program

 - Regulation of cardiovascular, renal, liver functions

 - Carbohydrate and lipid metabolism

 - Neuronal functions and neurological diseases

 - Structural and computational biology

-Students interested in joining the Integrative Molecular and Biomedical Sciences Ph.D. program should apply to the interdisciplinary umbrella program within the Division of Basic Science.
+Students interested in joining the Integrative Molecular and Biomedical Sciences Ph.D. program should apply to the Basic Biomedical Sciences Program.
 First-year students complete a core curriculum that includes a core course, three or four laboratory rotations, and training in the responsible conduct of research.
 Students who perform satisfactorily in the first semester core course are qualified to enter the Integrative Biology Graduate Program.

 A Message from the Program Chair

 Graduate School: Ph.D., Vanderbilt University, 1995